UU-Human-Evolution/1MB335/Lab5.md

 **Question 5: In both trees, you can see a number at the base of each branch.
 That is the number of iterations that supported that branching during bootstrapping.
 Which one is your least supported branch?
 What does that mean in relation to your question?**

+**Repeat these steps for the full mitochondrial genome alignments.
+Remember to adapt the command above to run IQ-TREE and be careful to not over-write your files.**

 # REPORT